eth-infinitism/account-abstraction/eip/EIPS/eip-aa-rules.md

 ## Motivation

-All transactions initiated by EOAs initiated have an implicit validation phase where balance, nonce, and signature are checked to be valid for the current state of the Ethereum blockchain.
+All transactions initiated by EOAs have an implicit validation phase where balance, nonce, and signature are checked to be valid for the current state of the Ethereum blockchain.
-Once the transaction is checked to be valid by a node, only another transaction by the same EOA can modify the Ethereum state in a way that makes the first transaction invalid.
+Once the transaction is checked to be valid by a node, only then another transaction by the same EOA can modify the Ethereum state in a way that makes the first transaction invalid.

 With Account Abstraction, however, the validation can also include an arbitrary EVM code and rely on storage as well,